AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Cluster monitoring/Enable the X-Pack Monitoring feature.md

 # Enable the X-Pack Monitoring feature

 This topic describes how to enable the X-Pack Monitoring feature to monitor your Alibaba Cloud Logstash cluster.
-After you enable it for your Logstash cluster and associate the cluster with an Elasticsearch cluster, you can monitor the Logstash cluster in the Kibana console of the Elasticsearch cluster.
+After you enable the feature for your Logstash cluster and associate the cluster with an Elasticsearch cluster, you can monitor the Logstash cluster in the Kibana console of the Elasticsearch cluster.

 -   An Alibaba Cloud Logstash cluster is created.